 Most investors consider the business history, like the business’s financial performance so far.
 Startups cannot offer this data.

-However, besides history, investors consider factors like your business idea and plan, a strong narrative, and business readiness among others.
+However, besides history, investors consider factors like your business idea, MVP pricing and plan, a strong narrative, and business readiness among others.
 If your startup is a great candidate for angel or venture capital funding, we have a few tactics that will help you persuade investors to invest in your venture.

 Let's take a look at what we are going to discuss: